ewanw1lls/Mental-Health-Awareness/README.md

 While not used in the current design, this rich purple was defined as a potential accent for call-to-action buttons or important sections.
 Purple is often associated with creativity and introspection, making it a fitting choice for mental health themes.
 Highlight Color Light: #6097F5 (Light Blue)

-This soft and calming blue was also unused but could serve as a secondary highlight, particularly for hover effects or subtle background gradients.

 ### Font: